TREATING ADD & ADHD

 How soon can I expect my child to reduce or discontinue stimulant medication?

-We recommend close coordination with your pediatrician or pediatric psychiatrist as the dosage is reduced, if you are considering cessation of stimulant medication.
-As the child’s attentive skills grow, and she develops more patience, this could definitely be considered.
+We recommend approval, and close coordination with your pediatrician or pediatric psychiatrist in a plan of titrating down in dosages.
 We rely on the parents for careful monitoring of changes, and frequent feedback to us.
 Wherever possible, our team will be in touch with your pediatrician to discuss this.
-Not all patients can totally discontinue prescription drugs – this must be evaluated on a case by case basis.
+Not all patients can totally discontinue prescription drugs – this must be evaluated on a case-by-case basis.